cristicmf/dao/docs/Tutorials.md

 }
 ```

 This module is very basic.
 It lets actions-contracts register and deregister users.
 Note that some input validation is done in the actions contract and some in the database.
-The rule of thumb is that if the validation is done using the data inside the database (such as checking if a user is already in the database), it is best done there.
+The rule of thumb is that if the validation requires data from the database (such as checking if a user is already registered), it is best done there.

 There are two methods for de-registering users, one that takes no parameter and defaults to `msg.sender`, and another one that takes the address as a param.
 The second one is for adminstrators who wants to remove users that perhaps has an inappropriate name, or that needs to be removed for some other reason.